sdjacobs/newplot/readme.md

 - [newplot](bin/newplot) will throw up some JSON into a D3 template and open it up.
 Whew!
 Right now it requires Chrome, but one could very easily edit it to use a different browser.
 Guess where I came up with the clever name.

+- [j2c](bin/j2c) is a very thin wrapper around [jq](http://stedolan.github.io/jq/) that will convert JSON to CSV (right now, actually TSV but w/e, should be easily configurable).

 # Example

 Compare to pigshell's [examples](http://pigshell.com/v/0.6.2/doc/README.html) and note how I copied them.